ahupowerdns/corona-science/corona-science.md

 to the COVID-19 virus, and in doing so disrupts its proliferation.
 This is based on previous research on SARSv1, so they had 'everything ready to go'.
 Details are in "[A human monoclonal 1 antibody blocking SARS-CoV-2 infection](https://www.biorxiv.org/content/10.1101/2020.03.11.987958v1)".
-Note that this was an international collaboration led by Chunyan Wang, Wentao Li and Dubravka Drabek.
+Note that this was an international paper by lead authors Chunyan Wang, Wentao Li and Dubravka Drabek.

 Monoclonal antibodies ('mabs') are still relatively recent, but some of